 Skilled regional nominated migration (489)

-The Skilled regional nominated (489) visa is a provisional skilled visa that allows you to live and work in regional NSW for up to four years.
+The skilled regional nominated (489) visa is a provisional skilled visa that allows you to live and work in regional New South Wales for up to four years.

 This visa provides a pathway to permanent residence.
 If you hold this visa and live for at least two years and work for at least one year in a specified region of NSW, you may be eligible to apply for a permanent visa at a later stage.